ArchiveBox/docs/Security-Overview.md

 Are you publishing your archive?
 If so, make sure you're only serving it as HTML and not accidentally running it as php or cgi, and put it on its own domain not shared with other services.
 This is done in order to avoid cookies leaking between your main domain and domains hosting content you don't control.
 Many companies put user provided files on separate domains like googleusercontent.com and github.io to avoid this problem.

 Published archives automatically include a `robots.txt` `Dissallow: /` to block search engines from indexing them.
 You may still wish to publish your contact info in the index footer though using [`FOOTER_INFO`](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#FOOTER_INFO) so that you can respond to any DMCA and copyright takedown notices if you accidentally rehost copyrighted content.

+⚠️ Make sure to read all the warnings [above]() about the dangers of exposing Chrome profile data, cookies, secret tokens in URLs, and the risks of viewing archived JS on a shared origin.

 More info:
 - https://github.com/ArchiveBox/ArchiveBox/wiki/Publishing-Your-Archive